The Best Apps for English Listening Practice in 2026

 English Listening Trainer

-Best for: Learners who want structured, level-appropriate cloze listening practice with CEFR alignment.
+Best for: Learners who want short, structured listening drills with CEFR alignment and immediate answer checking.

 Clozemaster

-Best for: Learners who want vocabulary practice with some listening support.
+Best for: Learners who mainly want vocabulary growth and enjoy sentence-based repetition.

-Pros: Huge sentence database, good for vocabulary, gamified Cons: Listening is optional, not CEFR-graded, expensive for what it offers
+Pros: Huge sentence database, strong for vocabulary, gamified repetition Cons: Listening is secondary, not clearly CEFR-graded, value depends on how much you use it

 Pimsleur